 It means three things.
 The first is to assign internal brand champions for every kind of interaction with your prospects and customers.
-In communications, experiences, or people interactions, champions who will be vigilant.
-And, determined that the brand essentials control all of these interactions.
+These stewards oversee communications, experiences, or people interactions to ensure the brand promise is being fulfilled.
+Be consistent is the order of the day.

-Those involved in product development, design, manufacturing and actual performance in use are the best choice.
+Those involved in product development, design, manufacturing and actual performance are the best choices.

 The second is to set up an internal evangelical organization within your company to both disseminate the brand internally among all of the people, functions and departments that will interface with the public in any way.